 Everything you need to know

-- Five cohorts of the MA Socioeconomics since winter semester 2019/20, enrollment currently open for winter and summer semester.
+- Successful launch of the MA Socio-Economics in the winter semester 2019/20, enrollment currently open for winter and summer semester.

-- Teaching by the newly founded Institute for Socioeconomics at the Faculty of Social Sciences with five professorships and about ten research assistants
+- Teaching by the newly founded Institute for Socio-Economics at the Faculty of Social Sciences with four professorships and about ten research assistants

 - Six basic modules, two in-depth modules over three semesters, and a final module with internship/research project and master's thesis in the fourth semester